-Tammy Hembrow Puts On Sexy Display In Tiny Pink Crop Top And Matching Booty Shorts
+Tammy Hembrow Puts On Sexy Display In Tiny, Pink Crop Top And Matching Booty Shorts

 “Nice outfit babe and a even more beautiful woman wearing it,” one follower commented with a number of heart-eye emoji.

-“You look so good in everything!,” one more follower chimed in.
+“You look so good in everything!” one more follower chimed in.

 “Omg I love you,” another Instagram fan commented.